jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # Mid Point

 ## A Techvolution Battle Scene.
-Wikipedia vs. Books.
 Internet Age vs. Industrial Age

 Before we return to the battle with Darth Blockbuster Stargazer, let's learn from another battle in the war to upgrade to the Internet Age.
 Let's talk about how we upgraded used modern technology to better record and access knowledge.